gotreasa/yellow-belt-minesweeper-in-nodejs/README.md

 - an exploding mine that ends the game
 - show a number denoting the number of mines around that square
-  - if there are no mines around the square, then further squares are uncovered until squares with bombs around them are shown
+  - if there are no mines around the square, then further squares are uncovered until squares with mines around them are shown

 The game ends when: